Why does America have so many hungry kids?

 The national percentage of food-insecure households has been dropping lately.
 It peaked at 11% during the 2008 recession, when so many Americans were losing their jobs.
 But as unemployment figures began to drop, so did the number of food-insecure households.
 By 2015, the percentage of American food-insecure households had dipped below 8%.

 Volunteers and privately funded nonprofits like Jesus Was Homeless help to ease the problem.
-Dingman, who took the photo of little Ryan, got involved after watching working-poor families struggle to survive paycheck to paycheck.
+Dingman, who took the photo of little Ryder, got involved after watching working-poor families struggle to survive paycheck to paycheck.
 "I just realized how many people are hurting in our community, and I wanted to help them," Dingman said.

 Helping the hungry shifted the perspective of Ashley Harkness, another Jesus Was Homeless employee.